jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 <img src="vl7/pertubation.png">

 Note: The strength of the perturbations can be measured with different measurements.
+Often the p-norm is used, which is a specific type of norming a vector.
+Prominent examples of the p-norm are p=1, being the sum of the vector, p=2, the euclidean distance.

+For the pertubation examples:
 The l0 norms counts the total number of pixel changed; the l2 norm calculates the difference between the original image and the adversarial example and the lmax norm rates the perturbations on the maxium change of all pixels.

 ---